CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 ---

-## Harvesting E-waste guts and make stuff!
+## Harvest E-waste guts and make stuff!

+A "Frakenstein" home lab 🧟‍♂️

 note: A laptop has a lot of components to build stuff out of.
 I've seen people creating their own home surveilence systems out of webcams as an example.
 We will be utilizing the logic boards of old laptops and create a home lab.
 A home lab can come in many different variations and sizes.
-The simplest home labs run on consumer grade machines that you already use, and the most advanced ones are comparable to enterprise grade server setups.
+The simplest home labs run on consumer grade machines, and the most advanced ones are comparable to enterprise grade server setups.
 It's really what you make it to be.
 In my case, I found 3 old laptops from my student years and early career.
 They pack the same punch as many modern single board computers and I think it's a shame that these computers go un-utilized.

 ---